 - b.
-Government shall: Repair/replace as necessary.
+Government shall.
+Repair/replace as necessary.
 Charge sponsor for repair/replacement if damage is beyond normal wear and tear. - 5.
-Parking Spaces, Garages/Carports, Catch Basins and Storm Drains.
+Parking Spaces, Garages/Carports, Catch Basins, and Storm Drains.
 Residents are responsible for cleaning and maintaining carports and parking spaces. - a.
-Resident shall: Pick up and clean any auto fluid or oil spots on driveway, garage or carport floor.
-Keep driveways, carports and parking spaces neat and orderly.
+Resident shall.
+Pick up and clean any auto fluid or oil spots on driveway, garage or carport floor.
+Keep driveways, carports, and parking spaces neat and orderly.
 These areas should not be used for general storage.
-Carports may be used to store portable items, such as bikes and similar toys, and up to two small storage lockers/cabinets that are neat, and in serviceable condition. - (1) A good rule of thumb is, if it has wheels and is used frequently, it can be stored in the carport. - (2) Keep debris from getting into storm drains and catch basins in areas adjacent to your unit.
+Carports may be used to store portable items, such as bikes and similar toys, and up to two small storage lockers/cabinets that are neat, and in serviceable condition. - 1.
+A good rule of thumb is, if it has wheels and is used frequently, it can be stored in the carport. - 2.
+Keep debris from getting into storm drains and catch basins in areas adjacent to your unit.
 Debris includes rubbish, leaves, grass cuttings, paper, rags, wood, etc. - b.
-Government shall: Check during all inspections.
-Perform maintenance as necessary. - 6.
-Electrical Service. - a.
-Resident shall: Use electric service responsibly, not to be used to charge personal vehicles.
+Government shall.
+Check during all inspections.
+Perform maintenance as necessary.

+6. Electrical Service.

+- a.
+Resident shall.
+Use electric service responsibly.
 Notify Facility Engineering (707) 765-7301 or the EOW at (707) 765-7215 (after hours) of power outages, and/or persistent electrical problems.
-Purchase surge suppressors to protect electronic equipment (e.g., computers, TV, VCR/DVD, or stereos). - b.
-Government shall: Provide electric service.
+Purchase surge suppressors to protect electronic equipment (e.g., computers, TV, portable ac units, or holiday lights). - b.
+Government shall.
+Provide electric service.
 Provide troubleshooting when appropriate.
 Repair electrical systems as necessary. - c.
 Resetting a Circuit Breaker.
-Circuit breakers or fuses in the electric distribution panel protect electric circuits.
-An electrical short will trip the circuit breaker or burn out the fuse, causing an outage.
-Usually, a short or an electric overload causes the outage.
-Disconnecting an appliance(s) and resetting the circuit breaker (it works like a light switch) will normally restore the electrical power.
-Switch the tripped circuit breaker from the neutral position to the "off" position, wait five seconds, then reset to "on." - (1) If the circuit breaker or fuse trips a second time, do not reset it.
-Call Facilities Engineering (707) 765-7301 or the Engineer of the Watch (EOW) (707) 765-7215 after hours.
-Never replace a fuse or breaker yourself. - 7.
+Circuit breakers or fuses in the electric distribution panel serve to protect electric circuits.
+Typically, an electrical short will trip the circuit breaker or burn out the fuse, resulting in an outage.
+This outage is usually caused by a short or electric overload.
+To restore electrical power, disconnect the appliance(s) and reset the circuit breaker, which functions similarly to a light switch.
+Simply switch the tripped circuit breaker from the neutral position to the "off" position, wait five seconds, then reset it to "on."
+However, if the circuit breaker or fuse trips a second time, do not attempt to reset it.
+Instead, contact Facilities Engineering at (707) 765-7301 or the Engineer of the Watch (EOW) at (707) 765-7215 after hours.
+It is important to never replace a fuse or breaker yourself. - 7.
 Fire Extinguishers.
 Fire Extinguishers are government property, usually installed in an accessible area in the kitchen, and will be replaced by the sponsor if missing or discharged due to improper or unauthorized use.
 Contact the Housing Office (707) 765-7145 for additional guidance or to report a missing or spent fire extinguisher.